 Troubleshooting Access when Locked Out of the Firewall¶

 Under certain circumstances an administrator can be locked out of the GUI.
-Don’t be afraid if this happens; there are a number of ways to regain control, so it is not necessarily a major cause of concern.
+There are a number of ways to regain control, so it is not necessarily a major cause of concern.
 Some methods are a little tricky, but it is nearly always possible to recover access.
 The worst-case scenarios require physical access, as anyone with physical access can bypass security measures.

 Let the tactics in this document be a lesson: Physical security of a firewall is critical, especially in environments where the firewall is physically located in a common area accessible to people other than authorized administrators.

 Before taking any of these steps, try the Default Username and Password.